 The obligation under the defined benefit plan is determined based on actuarial techniques.
 Such determination is made based on various assumptions, including discount rate, future salary increase rate, mortality rate and staff turnover rate.

-6. Related party transactions
+7. Related party transactions

-During the years, the Company had no account transactions with individuals or related party.
+During the years, the Company had no business transactions with related party.

 Directors and management's benefits